The Storybook Series with Hayley Mills

-The Storybook Series with Hayley Mills (also known as Grimm's Fairy Tales and Storybook Series) is a 1986 American animated television/video series hosted by Hayley Mills, who would introduce stories that were both contemporary and classic.
+The Storybook Series with Hayley Mills (also known as Grimm's Fairy Tales and Storybook Series) is a 1986 American animated anthology television/video series hosted by Hayley Mills, who would introduce stories that were both contemporary and classic.

 This series featured the voice talents of the Mickey Rooney, Georgia Engel, Louis Nye, Michael York, Arte Johnson, James Earl Jones, Ruth Buzzi, John Carradine, Hans Conried, Tammy Grimes, June Foray and Lucille Bliss.

 The complete series was released on DVD through Mill Creek Entertainment on January 17, 2017.